chhuang-one/sqxclib/doc/database-interface.md

 	// get row
 	while (row = xsql_get_row(sqdb)) {
 		// Special case:
-		// Don't send object if user selects only one column and the column type is built-in types (not object). if (SQ_TYPE_NOT_BUILTIN(xc->element)) {
+		// Don't send object if only one column is selected and the column type is built-in types (not object). if (SQ_TYPE_NOT_BUILTIN(xc->element)) {
 			// SQL row corresponds to SQXC_TYPE_OBJECT
 			xc->type = SQXC_TYPE_OBJECT;